Docebo – Accessibility Statement

 All the conformance details are provided in the Docebo Accessibility Conformance Report based on the VPAT.
 If you encounter any other issue not listed or if you have a suggestion on how to improve accessibility, please email us at firstname.lastname@example.org.

 Starting from July 2020,Docebo focuses on creating a keyboard-only and screen reader-compatible experience and keeps an eye out for future guidelines.
 For details about compliance, refer to the Compliance Status chapter of this statement.
 Docebo works to implement native accessibility to create functionalities that are accessible by default, uses semantic code – integrated by WAI-ARIA – and does not rely on overlays or plug-ins not compatible with the needs of people with disabilities.

 Our Commitment to Support Accessibility

 Docebo implements the following measures to ensure the accessibility of Docebo Learn:

 Includes accessibility as part of the product strategy

 The accessible areas of Docebo Learn declared in our Docebo Accessibility Conformance Report based on the VPAT are tested on a regular basis:

-We perform automated tests with UsableNet AQA every time a new feature is release;
+We run weekly automated tests with UsableNet AQA tools;

 We use Color Contrast Analyser to check the accessible color combinations for the platform in the default configuration.